Hiwonder-docs/Ackermann-Chassis/source/docs/2_STM32_Version_checked.md

 uint32_t Chassis_run_type = CHASSIS_TYPE_JETACKER;
 ```

-In the program located at [..\Hiwonder\System\app.c](), the `minacker_control()` function is employed to manage the movement of the small Ackerman chassis.
+In the program located at [..\Hiwonder\System\app.c](https://drive.google.com/drive/folders/1yav6eu1obCyiQb6E08EEPfVkPyGk9PeC?usp=sharing), the `minacker_control()` function is employed to manage the movement of the small Ackerman chassis.
 Here's a concise description of its functionality:

 Within this function, the following actions are executed:

-(1)Set the speed of the small Ackerman chassis in the X-axis direction to 300 millimeters per second.
+* Set the speed of the small Ackerman chassis in the X-axis direction to 300 millimeters per second.

-(2)Move the driving wheel forward with the steering wheel in a neutral position, resulting in the car moving straight ahead.
+* Move the driving wheel forward with the steering wheel in a neutral position, resulting in the car moving straight ahead.

-(3)After a 2-second delay, bring the car to a stop for 1 second.
+* After a 2-second delay, bring the car to a stop for 1 second.

-(4)Move the driving wheel backward with the steering wheel in a neutral position, causing the car to move straight backward.
+* Move the driving wheel backward with the steering wheel in a neutral position, causing the car to move straight backward.

-(5)After another 2-second delay, pause for 1 second.
+* After another 2-second delay, pause for 1 second.

-(6)Move the driving wheel forward once more, this time turning the steering wheel left for a left turn.
+* Move the driving wheel forward once more, this time turning the steering wheel left for a left turn.

-(7)After a 1-second delay, return the steering wheel to the right direction, concluding the movement.
+* After a 1-second delay, return the steering wheel to the right direction, concluding the movement.

 This describes the controlled movement of the small Ackerman chassis in the specified program.